Meet the Board

 Murray-Liebl has been active in a variety of roles at her children’s school.
 She held several positions with the Longfellow PTO (co-president, vice president of Enrichment and PTO Council representative), and currently serves as a member of school's Diversity Committee.

 Murray-Liebl earned her bachelor’s degree as a double major in English Literature and German from Saint Mary’s College in Notre Dame, Indiana.
 She later earned an M.A.T. at Dominican University in River Forest, Illinois.
-Murray-Liebl and her husband Ryan have lived in Oak Park since 2001.
-They have four children ages 11, 9, 4 and 1.
+Murray-Liebl and her husband Ryan have lived in Oak Park since 2001, and have four children.